The original do-it-yourself travel guide to Europe SM

 Prevention

 Thanks to the unfamiliar surroundings, your likelihood of requiring medical help is greater while traveling.
 Don't take chances on the streets and highways.
 Stay rested and don't overextend your body's defenses against disease.
 Guard against catching something from a sneezing passenger on a train or in other confined spaces.
 Find another place to sit.
+If you are on a plane it is bad luck, as I learned on a recent flight from London to Detroit.
+A nearby passenger with a cough from hell let it out every half hour and some of those microbes landed in my throat.

 Flush toilets before you sit down, and then decorate the seat with strips of TP if there is no seat cover available.
 Many men overseas do not believe in lifting the seat to take a piss.
+Protect yourself against whatever they are spreading around.
 Use a paper towel when opening doors of washrooms because it doesn't do you any good to wash your hands if the last person left his pathogenic critters on the door handle.
-Peel or thoroughly wash fruits and vegetables to remove insecticides, herbicides, and fertilizers.
-Drink bottled beverages.

 Blow Your Nose